cserby/test-showcase/README.md

 After the run finished, the HTML report is generated automatically, and can be found in the `report/` folder.

+In order to be able to see changes in the non-functional characteristics during the 15 seconds test, Artillery is set up to emit statistics with a high frequency.
+This uncovered an issue with the HTML report generation funcitonality provided by Artillery, reported in [Artillery issue #851](https://github.com/artilleryio/artillery/issues/851).

 ### CI integration

 #### GitLab CI